The EMS Gateway Premium II kit is the all time bestseller and includes everything you need to add your EMS devices to your home automation system.

 Its all modular by design and neatly packed in a small enclosure (90x50x24mm) that fits into your hand.

-For all EMS 1.0 boilers this product is still good choice, however if you have a heatpump, a newer boiler like the GB192i or 9000i, or a CW400 thermostat you are better off with the Gateway S32.
+For all EMS 1.0 boilers this product is still a nice choice, however if you have a heatpump, a newer EMS+ boiler like the GB192i or 9000i, or a CW400/RC310 thermostat, or you have multiple heating circuits or mixer modules, or you are a ‘power user’, you are better off with the Gateway S32.

 - Now with the awesome EMS-ESP firmware version V2.2!